globalroo/searchable/README.md

 ```
 ## Brief description

 An Application that interfaces with TheMovieDB API and allows search for Actors, Actresses, and Movies and allows you to view the results.
+It's responsive and should work on your mobile too.

 Checkout the example links at the bottom of the landing page.